browserengineering/book/book/security.md

 The web fixes this problem with cookies.
 A cookie---the name is meaningless, ignore it---is a little bit of information stored by your browser on behalf of a web server.
-The cookie establishes that browser's identity and allows the server to distinguish one web request from another.
+The cookie distinguishes your browser, and is sent with each web request so the server can distinguish its users.

 [^1]: I don't mean anonymous against malicious attackers, who might
     use *browser fingerprinting* or similar techniques to tell users